 Choosing a blogging platform depends on whether you want to monetize your blog, the features you need, and what you’re willing to spend.

-My final recommendation is that you go with WordPress.org as it’s the most robust, versatile CMS.
-It’s also best-in-class when it comes to SEO, advanced features, and customization.
+My final recommendation is that you go with WordPress.org, as it’s the most robust, versatile CMS.
+It’s also best-in-class regarding SEO, advanced features, and customization.

-You can create your own WordPress site with Bluehost for just $2.95/month (63% off).
+You can create your WordPress site with Bluehost for just $2.95/month (63% off).

 Here are some essential points you must consider before making the final decision:

 - Make sure that the blogging platform is scalable and capable of accommodating the future needs of your blog.

 - Look for a transparent pricing structure if you are going for a paid blogging platform.

 - Check out whether it meets the design and functional requirements of your website.

 - Test its customization options, including themes, plugins, and widgets.

 - Make sure that the platform is responsive on all devices and browsers.